18 of the best things to do in Cobh Ireland

 St. Colman’s Cathedral

-It is a very steep walk from the harbour up to St. Colman’s Cathedral which frames many of those iconic Instagram shots from Cobh but it must be done if you want a great photo opportunity.
+It is a very steep walk from the harbor up to St. Colman’s Cathedral which frames many of those iconic Instagram shots from Cobh but it must be done if you want a great photo opportunity.

 The Cathedral is fairly new all things considered.
 Construction began in 1868 and took 47 years to build.
 It’s a brilliant example of neo-Gothic architecture and has extraordinary features, such as a bell weighing 3.6 tons with a carillon of 49 bells and an organ with 2,468 pipes.
 It is dedicated to St. Colman who founded the diocese in 560 AD, St. Colman was the poet/bard to the King of Munster at the Rock of Cashel.